Joy!

 Jesus Revolution Movie

-For several years, beginning back in the early 2000’s, I followed Greg Laurie’s daily radio ministry, A New Beginning.
-I also followed his podcasts when they became available a few years later.
-I found him to be a very likable and effective evangelist.
+For several years, beginning back in the early 2000s, I was a frequent listener to Greg Laurie’s daily radio ministry program, ā€œA New Beginning.ā€ I also followed his podcasts when they became available a few years later.
+I found him to be very likable and an effective evangelist.
 I have several of his books, The Great Compromise, Worldview, Run to Win, and Lost Boy, with my favorite being The Great Compromise.

 Harvest Christian Fellowship, Riverside, California in January 2006, with my two oldest daughters, Michelle and Megan (in the wheelchair) and back when we all had the same hair color.
 Actually mine was gray even back then but my dark hair came out of a bottle!